AdobeDocs/campaign-classic.en/help/delivery/using/sending-with-enhanced-mta.md

 ---
 product: campaign
-title: S with the Enhanced MTA in Adobe Campaign Classic
+title: Send with the Enhanced MTA in Adobe Campaign Classic
 description: Learn about the scope and the specificities of sending emails with the Adobe Campaign Enhanced MTA
 badge-v7: label="v7" type="Informative" tooltip="Applies to Campaign Classic v7"
 badge-v8: label="v8" type="Positive" tooltip="Also applies to Campaign v8"